MCP Tools¶

 show_imagetool results via the@modelcontextprotocol/ext-appsSDK - Displays the image with metadata (prompt, provider, model name, dimensions, file size)

 No configuration is needed — the viewer activates automatically on MCP Apps-capable clients.
+The Claude sandbox domain is auto-computed from BASE_URL (see Configuration).
 Clients without Apps support see the standard base64 image + metadata response.